For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 But it's worth remembering that, although still pretty low-cost, the price of insurance will go up for more expensive phone models.

-At the time of writing an iPhone 14 128GB would cost the same to insure with Row.co.uk as it would with Protect Your Bubble (£6.99 per month).
+At the time of writing, an iPhone 15 Pro 128GB would cost more to insure with Row.co.uk than it would with Protect Your Bubble.
 However, this might not be the case for all models, so we still recommend checking each site for quotes before taking out a policy.

 Check out Row.co.uk »